Norwich Pharmacal Orders - Identifying the Anonymous

 What is a Norwich Pharmacal Order?

-A Norwich Pharmacal Order is an Order which requires that a third party who is ‘mixed up’ in the wrongdoing (albeit innocently) disclose information as to the identity of the wrongdoer.
+A Norwich Pharmacal Order is an order which requires a third party who is ‘mixed up’ in the wrongdoing (albeit normally innocently) to disclose information as to the identity of the wrongdoer.
 The term derives from the name of the case that established the principle that a court could make such orders: Norwich Pharmacal v Commissioners of Customs and Excise AC 133.

-The purpose of the Order is to allow a prospective Claimant to obtain the relevant information to take action against someone who is committing a wrongful act which infringes their legal rights.
-It will, therefore, only be relevant where the wrongdoer is unknown to you.
-Despite their obvious usefulness in the context of internet law, the application of these types of Orders is widespread and can be sought in various legal scenarios.
+The purpose of the order is to allow a prospective claimant to obtain the relevant information to take action against someone who is committing a wrongful act which infringes their legal rights.

-How do I get a Norwich Pharmacal Order?
+How do I seek a Norwich Pharmacal Order?

-- There must be a need for the Order to enable you to take action against this unknown person.
-The redress sought does not necessarily mean instigating legal proceedings although that will often be the logical consequence; and
+- There must be a need for the order to enable you to take action against this unknown person.
+The redress sought does not necessarily mean instigating civil legal proceedings although that will often be the logical consequence; and

-- The third party against whom the Order is sought is mixed up in the wrongdoing so as to have facilitated it and is able/likely to be able to provide the necessary information for the wrongdoer to be pursued.
-In the scenario of an anonymous blog on a web forum, this will usually be the host website.
+- The third party against whom the order is sought is mixed up in the wrongdoing so as to have facilitated it and is able/likely to be able to provide the necessary information for the wrongdoer to be pursued.
+In the scenario of an anonymous blog on a web forum, this may be the company hosting the website.

 How can our Norwich Pharmacal Order Solicitors help?

 We are regularly instructed to seek Norwich Pharmacal Orders in the High Court.
-If you wish to proceed to make an application we will assist you in preparing the evidence (drafting a witness statement and preparing exhibits), correspond with the respondent, lodge an application with the court and attend the hearing.
+If you wish to proceed to make an application we will prepare the evidence (draft a witness statement and preparing exhibits), correspond with the intermediary (referred to a ‘the Respondent’), lodge an application with the court and attend any hearing.

 Why instruct Brett Wilson LLP?

-Please note that we do not undertake civil litigation on a legal aid basis.
+Please note that we do not undertake civil litigation on a legal aid or conditional fee basis.
 Information on legal aid can be found at the Government’s benefits and credits website by clicking here.